lindhor/geoportal-server-catalog-wiki/Configure -Hierarchical-Search-Facet.md

   * Set adminOnly to true
   * Save the changes
 * Update hierarchy values for records
-  * Open Geoportal > login as a administrator
+  * Open Geoportal > login as an administrator
   * Find the record to be updated
   * Go to Options >   Set Field > Advanced
-  * Enter the field whose value will be updated, e.g. src_category_cat
+  * Enter the hierarchy field whose value will be updated, e.g. src_category_cat
   * Enter the value for that field, e.g. Category|Human|Economy|Recreation
   * Select one of the update option > Update
 * Open geoportal to verify the hierarchy information has been updated for the record.